 Although the use of PXI as a platform generated a number of difficult challenges for this application, the flexibility and speed of design possible with PXI were demonstrated by how quickly the design progressed.
 The backplane power supplies, the PCI control bus, chassis ventilation system and PC-based software all allowed the design to proceed at a high rate of progress.
 In the case of the 41-752, from the placement of the order to the dispatch of the first system took just eight weeks, a feat that would not have been possible on other hardware platforms.

 The 41-752 is now commercially available, it offers 6 channels of battery emulation for voltages up to 7V and current up to 300mA.
 The high isolation barrier, rated at 750V, permits many cells to be placed in series on D Type user connectors.
 A flexible safety interlock system allows systems to be connected that are intrinsically safe to use.
 The Pickering 40-923 PXI chassis used to support the high power modules was shown to be capable of providing the power and the current needed to meet the task of emulating up to a 108-cell battery stack.

 Functional diagram of PXI battery simulator module (model 41-752)

 16 off battery simulator model supported by PXI chassis (model 40-923)

-In addition to the Battery Simulator, PXI modules supported the simulation of the temperature sensors, Analog and Digital I/O, high voltage switching of the battery stack output, as well as communicating with the BMS via a CAN port.
+In addition to the Battery Simulator, PXI modules supported the simulation of the temperature sensors, Analog and Digital I/O, high voltage switching of the battery stack output, as well as communication with the BMS via a CAN port.
 The system consisted of two PXI chassis and some external circuitry.
-The entire system was a compact unit that fitted into a 1.5 meter deep rack and met all the customer expectations.
+The entire system was a compact unit that fitted into a 1.5-meter deep rack and met all the customer expectations.